Mind the Gas Port

 The tree in the photo appears to have been easily avoidable; thus the image implies an obvious case of pilot error.

-I never knew the back story of the biplane in the photo, so I don’t know if the pilot just wasn’t paying attention to where he was going, or had been forced into the tree by a loss of flight control, or was perhaps trying to evade a German Fokker.
+I never knew the back story of the biplane in the photo, so I don’t know if the pilot just wasn’t paying attention to where he was going, or was drunk like my squadron mate Bruce had been (not entirely uncommon in the early years of aviation), or had been forced into the tree by a loss of flight control, or didn’t see it because of fog, or was perhaps trying to evade a German Fokker.

 Training to fight with airplanes is like training to fight with firearms.
 You have to do know how to do it well enough to not kill yourself, and your crew, while not getting killed by the enemy and carrying out your mission.